The Two Reasons for GERD or Acid Reflux

 The Impact of Vitamin D Deficiency on GERD

-One of the culprits behind this fiery condition is a lack of Vitamin D. Without enough sunshine vitamin, the valve that keeps stomach acid from wreaking havoc on your esophagus doesn't close properly.
-Talk about sunburn from the inside.
+Without enough vitamin D, the valve that keeps stomach acid from wreaking havoc on your esophagus doesn't close properly.

 The Role of Vitamin D in Muscle Control

-Without enough calcium, the LES might not close properly, leaving you vulnerable to the fiery wrath of acid reflux.
-It's like a calcium deficiency party in your esophagus.
+Without enough calcium, the LES might not close properly, leaving you vulnerable to acid reflux.

 Potential Health Risks of Acidic Exposure